markcmiller86/hello-numerical-world/README.md

 where _u_ is the temperature at spatial positions, _x_, and times, _t_,
 ![](http://latex.codecogs.com/gif.latex?%5Calpha) is the _thermal diffusivity_
 of the homogeneous material through which heat is flowing.
-This partial differential equation (PDE) is known as the _Diffusion Equation_ and also the [_Heat Equation_](https://en.wikipedia.org/wiki/Heat_equation).
+This PDE is known as the _Diffusion Equation_ and also the [_Heat Equation_](https://en.wikipedia.org/wiki/Heat_equation).

 ### Simplifying Assumptions

-To make the problem tractable for this lesson, we make some simplifying assumptions...
+Our implemenation makes some simplifying assumptions...

 1. The thermal diffusivity, ![](http://latex.codecogs.com/gif.latex?%5Calpha),
    is constant for all _space_ and _time_.
 1. The only heat _source_ is from the initial and/or boundary conditions.
 1. We will deal only with the _one dimensional_ problem in _Cartesian coordinates_.

-In this case, the PDE our application needs to solve simplifies to...
+In this case, the PDE simplifies to...

 | | |
 |:---:|:---:|